 Looking for free things to do in Paris?
 INSIDR has got you covered.
-Below you’ll discover fun activities, events, and classes you and your friends can do for free in the City of Lights.
+Below you’ll discover fun activities, events, and classes you and your friends can do for free in the City of Light.
 There are also cultural events like Fête de la Musique and Nuit Blanche, as well as a huge assortments of museums and galleries like Musée du Parfum that offer free admission.
 Whatever you’re interested in, there’s free things to do in Paris for you.
 Plus, we all know that vacations can get expensive, so it’s always great to have a few free activities included in your itinerary.
-Read below for the full INSIDR guide and start planning your next Parisian adventure!

 Free things to do in Paris: Free workshops and lessons